cardano-foundation/CIPs/CPS-0STL/README.md

 ## Copyright

-This CIP is licensed under .[Apache-2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This CPS is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).